By the summer of 1999, I was coming to the end of the line at the Ocean County Observer.

 Bittersweet, yes.
 Regrets, no.

 East American jumped on starter Mike Moran for two first-inning runs as Eric Campesi walked, Casey Gaynor singled him to third and Mike Casale singled him in.
-After a Steve Bernath single loaded the bases, Dave Cappello launched a sacrifice fly to bring in Gaynor, who like Campesi were veterans returning from the '98 triumph.
+After a Steve Bernath single loaded the bases, Dave Cappello launched a sacrifice fly to bring in Gaynor, who like Campesi, was a veteran returning from the '98 triumph.

 Gaynor was East's starting pitcher in the '98 World Series final against Kashima, Japan, but he had been used and could not pitch in this game.
 Mike Gaynor relied on Campesi to get the job done this evening.
 And through two innings, he had struck out five Pequannock hitters, though allowing two singles.